Tomorrow the sun will rise. Who knows what the tide could bring.

 There was no going back to what I had left behind.

 Yes, the path of dreams is lined up with uncertainties but I no longer need to pick up the pieces of my broken soul each night so I can fall asleep.
-There is no longer a pay check that sits enticingly on my desk to show me it is the 26th once again but this also means I have not spent yet another month, investing into someone else’s pocket while sitting, heavily, on the lid of my box with dreams.
-I no longer have those life-saving four weeks of paid holiday but what I do have, is the freedom to work towards a life where you don’t need to fly as far as you possibly can, to forget your reality.
+There is no longer a paycheck that sits enticingly on my desk to show me it is the 26th once again but this also means I have not spent yet another month, investing into someone else’s pocket while sitting, heavily, on the lid of my box with dreams.
+I no longer have those life-saving four weeks of paid holiday but what I do have, is the freedom to work towards a life where I don’t need to fly as far as I possibly can, to forget my reality.

 I was born and grew up in communist Bulgaria – an era and culture almost entirely geared towards creating standards, establishing beliefs and breeding fear.
 If I could find the courage to step off the conformity path and follow my dreams, anyone can do it!

-And few little things that may help you along the way:
+And few little things that may of help along your way too: